Amy Uptgraft– Playwright, Actor, Founder and Director of The Veteran’s Spouse Project

 Lea hold a Masters of Science degree from the University of Florida, Gainesville in elementary education with a specialization in Literacy.
 She has taught in classrooms in both Florida and North Carolina.
 Lea is the CEO of Sliger Holdings, LLC which a real estate holding company in Port Orange, FL.
 She recently sold her shares in Sliger and Associates, Inc after being an owner and Board member for over 20 years.
 She is also the founder of the non-profit, Let it Shine Celebrations, based out of Fayetteville, NC.
 Let It Shine provides birthday parties to families experiencing homelessness in the Fayetteville community.

 Lea is a tireless volunteer within her military communities and has served in helping organizations like the Cape Fear Regional Theatre in Fayetteville, NC as well as sitting on the advisory board for Elite Magazine, a local Fayetteville magazine that highlighted military interests.
 Lea and her family were named the Fort Bragg Family of the Year in 2014, thanks in part to her efforts helping military families.
-Lea has been married to LTC Rick Johnson for the last 13 years and has stood by his side for five deployments to Iraq and Afghanistan.
-LTC Johnson is the commander of 2-377 PFAR and is currently deployed to Afghanistan in service to his country.
+Lea has been married to LTC Rick Johnson for the last 15 years and has stood by his side for five deployments to Iraq and Afghanistan.
+LTC Johnson is the Senior Fire Support Trainer at JRTC, at Fort Polk, LA.
 Lea and Rick have three children.